Ekkehard-Schulze/precision-temperature-logger/README.md

       * DS18S20
       * DS1822
       * MAX31850  for type K thermocouples.
 An optional  correction according to the ITS-90 standard is provided.
-This substantially improves the accuracy at extreme temperatures.
+This substantially improves the accuracy at extreme temperatures, e. g. below -30 °C or above 600 °C.

     * BME280 (temperature, humidity, pressure)